🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Is Delta 8 THC Synthetic?

-This cannabinoid is found naturally in the cannabis plant, yet many people are worried it may be synthetic.
+Many people are confused about whether delta 8 THC is a synthetic cannabinoid or a naturally occurring compound found within the cannabis plant.
+The truth is, this cannabinoid is found naturally in the cannabis plant, yet many people are still worried it may be synthetic.

 What Is Delta 8 THC?

-Delta 9 THC is the primary psychoactive substance found in marijuana.
-Delta 8 THC is similar in chemical composition but has a double bond on the eighth carbon bond rather than the ninth.
+Delta 9 THC, on the other hand, is the primary psychoactive substance found in marijuana.
+Both are similar in chemical structures, but delta 8 has a double bond on the eighth carbon rather than the ninth.

 Is Delta 8 THC Natural?